allex/vue-resize-observer/README.md

 # Handle element resizes

 Nowadays browsers have started to support element resize handling natively using [ResizeObservers](https://wicg.github.io/ResizeObserver/).
-We use this feature (with a [polyfill](https://github.com/que-etc/resize-observer-polyfill)) to help you handle element resizes in React.
+We use this feature (with a [polyfill](https://github.com/que-etc/resize-observer-polyfill)) to help you handle element resizes in Vue.
 No `window.resize` listeners!
 No timeouts!
 Just a pure implementation with a lightning-fast polyfill!

 ## Installation